Ideal Submodules versus Ternary Ideals versus Linking Ideals

-\lf \bf{Conclusion for \it{closed ternary ideals}.~} \begin{itemize} \item The TRO-structure of a Hilbert module is perfect to capture its structure intrinsically, by which we mean without explicit reference to $\cB$.
+\lf\lf \bf{Conclusion for \it{closed ternary ideals}.~} \begin{itemize} \item The TRO-structure of a Hilbert module is perfect to capture its structure intrinsically, by which we mean without explicit reference to $\cB$.

-\item It is crystal what the corresponding morphisms and and closed ideals are, providing a perfect analogy with homomorphism and closed ideals in \nbd{C^*}algebras.
+\item It is clear as crystal what the corresponding morphisms and closed ideals are, providing a perfect analogy with homomorphism and closed ideals in \nbd{C^*}algebras.

-\item But we left open to prove a number of statements, because the proofs fit better into the next case. \end{itemize} In conclusion, closed ternary ideals resolve perfectly the problem we posed in the beginning of this section; but, the notion is not ``suggestive'' regarding how to, actually, prove it does.
+\item But we left for later to prove a number of statements, because the proofs fit better into the next case. \end{itemize} In conclusion, the notion of closed ternary ideal resolves perfectly the problem we posed in the beginning of this section; but, the notion is not ``suggestive'' regarding how to, actually, prove it does.

-\lf We now come to the third point of view, linking ideals, where everything is defined in terms of the reduced linking algebra -- or, alternatively, of the linking algebra but requiring full modules.
+\lf We, now, come to the third point of view, linking ideals, where everything is defined in terms of the reduced linking algebra -- or, alternatively, of the linking algebra but requiring full modules.
 First of all, note that we could have defined linking ideals also by making reference to the linking algebra instead of the reduced linking algebra.
-As a condition this is the same:
+As a condition, this is the same:

 \bprop For a subset $K$ of a Hilbert module $E$ the following conditions are equivalent: \begin{itemize} \item $K$ is a closed linking ideal of $E$.